Don0384/don8---A-Donation-and-Distribution-Management-platform-for-Essential-Resources/README.md

 # Set up envi

+📄 Project Submission

-Project submitted to APJ Abdul Kalam Technological University as part of partial fulfillment for B.Tech in Computer Science & Engineering.
+This project was submitted to **APJ Abdul Kalam Technological University (KTU)**
+as part of the partial fulfillment for the degree of **Bachelor of Technology (B.Tech)**
+in **Computer Science and Engineering**, academic year 2025–2026.

+🎓 Submitted by:
+- Aadhith C Joseph
+- Muhammed Sameer S Kunju
+- Nafiya Nafeesa K P